JetBrains/teamcity-search-ql/README.md

 #### Autocompletion

-The plugin provides two types of the autcompltion: real time autocompletion and context autocompletion.
-Real time autcompletion is suggesting variants while you typing the query.
+The plugin provides two types of the autocompletion: real time autocompletion and context autocompletion.
+Real time autocompletion is suggesting variants while you typing the query.
-The full real time autocompletion is available only for system administator.
+The full real time autocompletion is available only for system administrator.
 And for project admins autocompletion is disabled for all parameter values, ids, names and parameter names of configurations, projects and templates.
 And the context autocompletion is available for everyone.
 To call this autocompletion put the `?` in the end of the query and it will suggest only variants that are possible in this context(but there are some exceptions).
 Example: `find configuration with parent (id Project1 or id Project2) and trigger type ?`, for this query only trigger types, that are presented in configurations that belong to project with id Project1 or id Project2, will be suggested.
 But if there is `not` operator or `all` modifier on the path to the `?` than suggested variants will depend only on the part of the context.
 In the case of `not` variants would depend on the context with branch that contains `not` removed.